Ever heard of Nicole Daedone? Her book Slow Sex? OMing?

 Through 3 guided, round-robin style games, express yourself and gain new (and maybe surprising) insight into yourself and others.
 Fear, longing, taboo, love… Be with others who are willing to express it openly and be seen for who they really are.
 It’s like a giant exhale when the rest of the world is asking you to hold it in.

-For a taste of the evening’s games, check out this clip from a recent episode on the Chopra Network.
+For a taste of the evening’s games, check out on the Chopra Network.

 TurnOn leads to authenticity AND authenticity leads to the kind of connection we hope for around the globe.
 Come feel it for yourself!”